Colin Moulding: Technique

 Moulding is self-taught as a bass player and was learning rock riffs at the age of 15.
 He cites Andy Fraser of Free as an early musical influence, and has stated a preference for an intuitive approach to writing and playing rather than study.
 When writing songs, Moulding has used guitars and keyboards rather than the bass guitar.

 Personal life

 In February 1974, Moulding married Carol Evans, whom he had been dating since March 1973.
-They have a son, Lee, born in June 1974 & a daughter, Joanne.
+They have a son, Lee, born in June 1974, and a daughter, Joanne.

-Moulding has a brother, Graham, who is five years his senior.